amblina/katacoda-scenarios/tutorial2/step1.md

 The next thing to learn how to do is to open and read the contents of files.
 We will be doing that in this tutorial using `less` a **terminal pager program**.
-It is used to read the contents one screen (or page) at a time.
+It is used to read the contents of a file one screen (or page) at a time.

 It is not a text editor as you can't change the contents of the file you are reading.  `less` is installed on most unix and unix-like systems so is almost always available to use.